OktaCIAM/cookbook/readme.md

 This is an open-source collection of recipes ranging from simple snippets and examples around *real-world* CIAM use cases.

+## **Disclaimer**
-**Disclaimer**, this book is not intended to provide production grade code and/or is not officially supported by Okta.
+This book is not intended to provide production grade code and/or is not officially supported by Okta.
 Instead, we encourage you to use these recipes as a guide to help connect the dots on where an implementation can start to unfold.
+The book is not an official Okta product and does not qualify for any Okta support.
+Okta makes no warranties regarding this project.
+Anyone who chooses to use this cookbook/recipes must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions.

 We hope you enjoy and find what you are looking for.
+Happy coding :computer: :tada: :rainbow:.

 ## Index
   * [Placeholder]()